solar panels

 In the wake of September’s UN Climate Action Summit 2019, held in New York City, addressing the detrimental effects of climate change is a hot topic of discussion around the world.
 Climate change is a veritable public health crisis, according to the United Nations.
 The organization claims that, “the impacts of climate change are being felt everywhere and are having very real consequences on people’s lives.
 Sea levels are rising, coral reefs are dying, and we are starting to see the life-threatening impact of climate change on health, through air pollution, heatwaves, and risks to food security.”

 And their claims are not an exaggeration — the last four years were the hottest ever recorded, and worldwide carbon emissions have increased by 20% within the same timeframe.
 Therefore, government leaders are scrambling for solutions, and renewables are a shining example of the possibilities that exist.
-Renewable , including power, will allow for improved air quality and water purity around the globe, effectively equating better public health.
+Renewable , including solar power, will allow for improved air quality and water purity around the globe, effectively equating better public health.

 But reducing the effects of climate change is a job for everyone, from government officials to activists and corporations of all sizes.
 Fortunately, many forward-thinking companies, resorts, and organizations are switching, or have made the switch, to 100% renewable in recent years.
 In fact, renewable energy buying at the corporate level broke records in 2018, as global corporations purchased 13.4 gigawatts of clean via long-term contracts.
 Interestingly, resorts and hotels across the U.S., including Maine’s Cliff House Resort & Spa and luxury Las Vegas hotels, are emerging as unlikely leaders in corporate .